The CMO.com Interview: Montblanc North America’s Jan-Patrick Schmitz

 Q: The last question I want to ask you is, does anything keep you up at night about marketing, about your business, or about how things are going with your brand?

-Not really.
+A: Not really.
 I tend to think about the bigger picture, for our brand is all about longevity.
 And it’s tough to keep this big ship moving and changing.
 But the world moves much faster every day, so I sometimes wonderwhat will it be like in six months, and how I maintain longevity as a brand concept during this kind of change.
 I think our success, in the end, is the steadfast longevity of the brand.
 As the times move faster and faster, people need these things that preserve a moment.
 Our success is based on people who love that idea.
 It’s more on these bigger picture levels where I’m trying always to maintain balance.
 On one hand, you want to control the experience, but on the other you can’t become a static organization.
 We want to be iconic, not archaic.